 Compare umbrella companies – a contractor's guide

-1. Fixed versus percentage fee structure
+1. Fixed versus percentage margin structure

-In short: compare fixed gross fees.
+In short: compare fixed gross margins.

 2. Holiday allowance and sick leave